ys2473/Interactive-Lab-Hub/Lab 1/README.md

 During the act, Yan will be both the friends and controls the light remotely.
 At the beginning of the interaction, Yan pretends to light the candle while discreetly turning on the remote-controlled light.
 Amy looks at the light, makes a wish, and then blows toward it.
 When Yan sees Amy blowing, she remotely turns the light off.
 This creates the illusion that Amy’s breath extinguishes the candle.

-**Are there things that seemed better on paper than when acted out?**

-**Did new ideas about the piece surface once you were on your feet?**

-**Are there key moments in the interaction where things could go in a different direction?**
-Iterate your storyboards to capture key non-sequential aspects of the interaction.

 ## Part C. Prototype the Light (light first!)